 In the end, I opted for a Gardenature Side View Birdbox with Wi-Fi Camera.
-The bird box came already assembled with the camera already fitted.
+The bird box came already assembled with the wireless camera already fitted.
 I chose the side view model over the top down view as it seemed more interesting to watch.

 I also added an SD Card so the camera can record footage 24/7.
 This is optional but a good idea.
 I would recommend a good quality, high-speed SD card such as the SanDisk Extreme 128GB card I used.